ALL-FEM: Agentic Large Language models Fine-tuned for Finite Element Methods: Introduction

 Recent research \cite{li2024agentsneed} has shown that multi-agent AI systems in which each agent has a specific role can improve reliability in problem formulation, tool use, and simulation execution.
 Examples of successful agentic systems include applications in elasticity \cite{ni2023mechagentslargelanguagemodel,tian2024optimizingcollaborationllmbased}, protein discovery \cite{Ghafarollahi2024} and materials discovery \cite{zhang2024honeycombflexiblellmbasedagent}.
 Many of the efforts in computational mechanics have focused on computational fluid dynamics (CFD).
 OpenFOAMGPT used retrieval-augmented generation (RAG), a method that uses an information retrieval step before generating an output \cite{lewis2020rag}, to solve problems of turbulent flows, heat transfer and multiphase flows \cite{pandey2025openfoamgpt,wang-2025}.
 OpenFOAMGPT 2.0 \cite{feng2025openfoamgpt2} extended this framework to a multi-agent architecture improving the results of OpenFOAMGPT.
 Foam-Agent explored hierarchical multi-index RAG with dependency-aware generation to improve configuration consistency across the CFD workflow \cite{yue2025foamagent}.
 AutoCFD aimed at enabling direct translation from natural language to executable CFD setups by fine-tuning on a large database of language-to-OpenFOAM configuration pairs with chain of thought annotations \cite{dong2025autocfd}.
 Similar efforts include MetaOpenFOAM, which integrates RAG-enhanced knowledge retrieval with an agentic framework to decompose complex CFD tasks \cite{chen2024metaopenfoam} and ChatCFD, which uses iterative trial-reflection-refinement loops to address simulation cases from the literature \cite{fan2025chatcfd}.
 New efforts are emerging beyond CFD.
 AutoFEA combines a graph convolutional network (GCN)-transformer model with LLMs for automating FE code generation \cite{hou2025autofea}.
 FeaGPT develops a framework for structural FE analysis that attempts to automate the complete workflow from geometry generation to simulation results \cite{feagpt}.
 There is also interest in automating scientific discovery beyond computational workflows.
 Reference \cite{feng2025turbulenceai} introduced turbulence.ai, an AI scientist for fluid mechanics with capabilities to generate hypotheses, perform simulations and draft a manuscript.
 AGENTICSCIML is a multi-agent system for discovery in scientific machine learning.
 The agents cooperate to propose, critique, and refine scientific machine learning solutions through structured reasoning and iterative evolution \cite{agenticsciml}.
 ATHENA is an agentic framework that operates as an autonomous lab that manages the complete research lifecycle \cite{athena}.
+Guo et al.~\cite{guo2026large} proposed an LLM-empowered CAE agent, where LLMs act as autonomous collaborators that plan, execute, and adapt CAE workflows, and apply it to data-free intrusive model order reduction to reduce solver redevelopment effort~\cite{benner2015projection_mor_survey}.
+Using Tensor-decomposition-based A Priori Surrogates (TAPS)~\cite{guo2025taps_arxiv}, they show that natural-language descriptions of parametric PDEs can be translated into solver implementations that yield reduced-order models.